ryanwilsond/belte/CODE_STYLE.md

 - Decorators precede declarations by a line
 - Control of flow must use braces (unless single body statement) and start body statements on new line
 - Newline before and after control of flow unless the statement is specifically related to the control of flow
+- No newline before using statements at the beginning of the file

 ## Naming